CharlesCarley/MdDox/README.md

 - [X] Output a basic html site.
 - [ ] Make the MarkdownDocumentWriter write pure markdown.
 - [ ] Build small example use cases.
-- [ ] Reference the dot executable from a path in the config file.
 - [ ] Test on different repositories.
-- [ ] Write a c++ SVG drawing context that can be called from code comments.

 ### Documentation index

-The output can be found in the [Index](Current/markdown/indexpage.md#mddox) and in the [Current](Current/) directory.
+The root of the output can be found in the [Index file](Current/markdown/indexpage.md#mddox), and the output is generated in the [Current](Current/) directory.